 Applications can now display Google Maps tiles or Microsoft Bing Maps tiles as a built-in map tile layer.
 Internally, the Oracle Maps client uses the official Google Maps or Bing Maps API to display the map that is directly served by the Google Maps server.
-For more information, see Section 8.6, "Built-in Map Tile Layers (Google Maps and Bing Maps)".
+For more information, see Section 8.6, "Using Google Maps and Bing Maps".
 (If you need to overlay your own spatial data on top of the Google Maps or Microsoft Bing Maps tile layer, see also Section 8.7, "Transforming Data to a Spherical Mercator Coordinate System".)